WinstonCHEN1/RISE/README.md

 ## 🤝 Acknowledgments

-RISE is developed by the xxx University.
+This project is developed by members of our research lab.
-Special thanks to student contributors and participating schools.

----
+All work represents the effort of the authors and contributors only.

+The system and its materials do not represent the views, policies, or official positions of any institution.
+No institutional endorsement is implied.